ComScore

 • Time Commitment: 30 minutes

-One of the reasons we adore shortbread?
+One of the reasons I adore shortbread?
 It requires very few ingredients (here, six, to be precise) and can be customized to your heart’s desire.
 This version features pistachios and flaky salt for an almost savory twist that also happens to be green.
+Buy the nuts shelled to minimize your prep work.

 headshot